sayaanrc/sayaanrc/README.md

 - MSc in Physics – Jadavpur University (2025 – Present)
 - BSc (Hons) in Physics – Maulana Azad College, University of Calcutta (First Class with Distinction)
-- Quantum Computing and Programming – QWorld (in collaboration with University of Latvia)
+- Quantum Computing and Programming Certification – QWorld (in collaboration with University of Latvia)

 ---